og-cz/IVY/README.md

 This project was **influenced by** the repository
 **[projectswithdigambar/jarvis](https://github.com/projectswithdigambar/jarvis)** on GitHub.

-While the design and concept draw inspiration from that work, this version introduces distinct enhancements, modified logic, and improved features, all developed within the span of one week
+While the design and concept draw inspiration from that work, this version introduces distinct enhancements such as offline capabilty, modified logic, and improved features, all developed within the span of one week

 ---